 The Secretary shall check the resolution for the proper signatures and if all is in order, she/he shall forward a copy of said resolution with a notice of the next regular County Committee meeting.
 The notice shall state that the said resolution will be discussed and scheduled for a vote.
 In order to pass, such a resolution will require 2/3 of those members present and voting provided there is a quorum.

 Section 1.
-There is hereby composed a Policy Committee consisting of the Chairperson, Vice Chairperson, their Deputies, the Secretary, the Treasurer, the Parliamentarian, the Chairperson of the Legislative District Committees residing within Bergen County or their designees, all elected officials on the State and County level, the Bergen County State Committee people, the Immediate Past Chair (for one term only), the presiding officer of the Women’s Club, Young Republican’s Club, Black Republican Club, Hispanic Republican Club, Lawyers Organization and all Municipal Chairs.
+There is hereby composed a Policy Committee consisting of the Chairperson, Vice Chairperson, their Deputies, the Secretary, the Treasurer, the Parliamentarian, the Chairperson of the Legislative District Committees residing within Bergen County or their designees, all elected officials on the State and County level, the Bergen County State Committee people, the Immediate Past Chair (for one term only), the presiding officer of the Women’s Club, Young Republican’s Club, African American Republican Club, Hispanic Republican Club, Lawyers Organization, Middle Eastern Christian American Republican Club and all Municipal Chairs.
 Other county-wide Republican Organizations may apply to the Chair for a seat on the Policy Committee.
 In order to qualify they must have regular meetings, reorganize annually and show evidence that they actively supported the Republican ticket in the last election.

 The purpose of the Policy Committee shall be to advise the parent organization through the Chairperson on matters which affect the welfare of the Republican Party in Bergen County, to review and make recommendations to the Organization regarding the selection of candidates for the appointment to various positions by recommending candidates and advising elected Republican officials in the selection of appointments to various Federal, State and County positions.